farshaddavoudi/ExcelWizard/README.md

 Tip: We do not use any attributes (`[ExcelSheet]` and `[ExcelColumn]`) here.

-### Complete Example
+### Complete Example of Building Compound Excel from Scratch
-Lets assume we have an application related to a company financials and we want to have a custom Excel report like below format:
+Let's assume we have an application related to a company financials and we want to have a custom Excel report like below format:

 Excem Image here